alphagov/publishing-api/doc/api.md

   - TODO: What should happen if the update_type is changed in a later request?
 - [`locale`](model.md#locale) *(optional, default: "en")*
   - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Specifies which translation of the content item this draft is.
+  - Specifies the locale of the content item.
 - [`need_ids`](model.md#need_ids) *(optional)*
   - An array of user need ids from the [Maslow application](https://github.com/alphagov/maslow).
 - [`phase`](model.md#phase) *(optional, default: "live")*
   - Accepts: "alpha", "beta", "live"
+  - TODO: What is this for?
 - [`previous_version`](model.md#previous_version) *(optional, recommended)*
   - Used to ensure that the most recent version of the draft is being updated.
 - [`public_updated_at`](model.md#public_updated_at) *(conditionally required)*
   - Required if `document_type` (or `format`) is not "contact" or "government".
   - An [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted timestamp
-    should be provided, although [other
+    should be provided, although [other formats](http://apidock.com/rails/String/to_time)
-    formats](http://apidock.com/rails/String/to_time) may be accepted.
+    may be accepted.
   - The publicly shown date that this content item was last edited at.
   - TODO: Check whether this validation is enforced in the API.
 - [`publishing_app`](model.md#publishing_app) *(required)*